groboclown/qazaar-testing/docs/thoughts/README.md

 Here, you'll find documentation describing some of the ideas behind Qazaar, the tools included in Qazaar, and the general way it works.

+Right now, this folder contains mostly ideas and concepts as they congeal.

 ## Qazaar Ideas

 [Coverage Map](coverage-map.md) - The basic concept behind the *coverage map*.